 First week 100%

 Second week 75%

-Third week
+Third week .
+50%

 Fourth week

-Thereafterno re
+Thereafterno n

 Living Expenses.
-Room and meals in the Halls of Residence on the Bloomington Campus vary from \$332.50 to \$475 a semester.
+Room and meals in the Halls of Residence on the Bloomington Campus vary from \$317.50 to \$450 a semester.
 On the Medical Center Campus, nursing students live in Ball Residence unless they are married or reside in Marion County and have secured permission through the School of Nursing office to live at home.